AndrewJBateman/ionic-angular-project/README.md

 ## Status & To-do list

-* Status: issue with auth token means user is logged out immediately.
-New database used which is currently empty.
+* Status: working 95%.
+Bookings can be made and new places added to offers page.
+If a different user is logged in they cannot book their own places (the booking button does not show) - which is correct.
-* To-do: complete course
+* To-do: correct issues: Camera image does not display.
+Bookable place list is the same as the 'All Places' list - bookable places should not include the logged in users' places.
+'My Offers' includes everyones places.
+'Your Bookings' does not work - check path.

 ## Inspiration